fardani235/bastion/README.md

   `known_hosts` file; a *changed* key is a hard failure, never a silent accept.
 - **Local port forwarding** — define `local → remote` rules per host that start and stop with the session, bound to `127.0.0.1` only.
-- **File upload** — upload files and folders to the remote host over SFTP (or native file picker via the toolbar button on each terminal pane, since drag-and-drop is unreliable on Linux/WebKit2GTK).
+- **File upload** — upload files and folders to the remote host over SFTP via the right-click context menu on any connected terminal.
 Directories are uploaded recursively with their structure preserved.
 Reuses the session's existing authenticated connection — no extra password prompt.
 - **Snippets** — save and paste frequently used commands.
 - **AI command generation** — describe what you want and get a shell command, powered by OpenAI, Anthropic, or any OpenAI-compatible provider (OpenRouter,